nbondarczuk/cloud-aws-env/README.md

-# This is a AWS Terraform stuff
+# This is Terraform stuff for AWS environment setup